cyrilmuchemi/cyrilmuchemi/README.md

 Hi 👋 My name is Cyril Muchemi
 ==============================

-Full Stack Developer & Blockchain Developer
+Full Stack Web Developer
 -------------------------------------------

 I'm a Fullstack developer using React, Node.js and Ruby.
-I'm also a Blockchain developer using Solidity and Celo

 *   🌍  I'm based in Nairobi
 *   ✉️  You can contact me at [cyrilmuchemi@gmail.com](mailto:cyrilmuchemi@gmail.com)